agentm/project-m36/docs/transgraphrelationalexpr.markdown

 ## Motivation

 Common SQL DBMSs contend all database changes (INSERTs, UPDATEs, DELETEs) on a single state.
-The DBMS is responsible for simulating serialized access to this every-changing state.
-Access to previous states are impossible- the only state visible is the one which is available when the client initiated the transaction.
+The DBMS is responsible for simulating serialized access to this ever-changing state.
+Access to previous states is impossible- the only state visible is the one which is available when the client initiated the transaction.

 In constrast, Project:M36 allows queries against current *and* past transactions.
 This is useful for learning how a database has changed over time.
 One essential use for this feature is for "auditing", whereby the database can be queried to explain how, when, and by whom certain changes were made.